dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

     *   You do not need to retry idempotent requests because, by default, the Ocean SDK retries them.

-    *   You should handle the errors raised when falling back to another QPU solver is recommended or required.
+    *   You should handle the ``RetryCondition`` and ``FailoverCondition`` exceptions that are raised when falling back to another QPU solver is recommended or required.

     *   You may retry on timeouts to non-idempotent endpoints.
 For example, you could retry a problem submission, being aware that duplicate problems